Research Associate Professor, Mechanical Engineering

 Dr. Ricote joined Mines in 2012 and has been working since on the development of protonic ceramic fuel cells and membrane reactors.

-She has been elected as Chair of the Colorado Section of the American Ceramic Society.
+She was the Chair of the Colorado Section of the American Ceramic Society from 2018 to 2020 and is now a board member.

 - Characterization of defect-transport properties in protonic ceramic materials